 Use your same truss angle to cut these pieces and make them go from the peak of the roof to the edge of the roof.

 STEP 8: INSTALL SHIPLAP SOFFIT

-Installing shiplap in the soffit is entirely optional, but I love the finished look it gives to the underside of the wood awning.
+Installing tongue-and-groove shiplap in the soffit is entirely optional, but I love the finished look it gives to the underside of the wood awning.

 To install the shiplap, simply use your chop saw to cut pieces of shiplap that fit between the house siding and front fascia trim on the underside of the roof and install them starting at the peak all the way down, clicking them together as you install.

 After this installation is complete, caulk all the seams between your wood on all parts of the roof structure to prep for painting.